 To display all domains with a specific tag, you must be in the advanced view.

 Select “Filters” in the search bar.
 This will bring down a menu that includes many options for filtering domains.
 Under “Tags” you can select one or more tags to search for.
 You can remove tags from your search by clicking the “x” next to the tag.

 After you add the filter the results will only include domains with that tag.
 To make sure that you see all domains with the desired tag, make sure your other search criteria are left blank.

-If you wish to remove all occurrences of a particular tag from your domains, go to table view and click the box next to “Domain” at the top of the table.
+If you wish to remove all occurrences of a particular tag from your domains, go to advanced view and click the box next to “Domain” at the top of the table.
 This will select all of your domains.
+Click “Configure in the menu that appears at the bottom of your screen.
 You can then select “Manage Tags” and select the desired tag under “Remove tags”.
 Next, click “Apply”.
 This will remove every instance of the tag from your domains.